Powered by OpenAIRE graph

 Keywords

-FOS: Computer and information sciences, Computer Science - Machine Learning, Computer Science - Information Theory, Information Theory (cs.IT), asymptotic normality, Stochastic optimization, nonlinear mapping, heavy-tail noise, Machine Learning (cs.LG), convergence rate, Optimization and Control (math.OC), stochastic gradient descent, stochastic approximation, FOS: Mathematics, mean square analysis, Mathematics - Optimization and Control
+FOS: Computer and information sciences, Convex programming, Computer Science - Machine Learning, Stochastic approximation, Computer Science - Information Theory, Information Theory (cs.IT), asymptotic normality, Stochastic optimization, Learning and adaptive systems in artificial intelligence, nonlinear mapping, Stochastic programming, heavy-tail noise, stochastic optimization, Machine Learning (cs.LG), convergence rate, Numerical mathematical programming methods, Optimization and Control (math.OC), stochastic gradient descent, stochastic approximation, FOS: Mathematics, mean square analysis, Mathematics - Optimization and Control

 • BIP!